ajschumacher/mergic/README.rst

 Distances You Might Like
 ------------------------

-Here are some popular distances with Python implementations:

 `Levenshtein string edit distance <http://en.wikipedia.org/wiki/Levenshtein_distance>`__: The classic!
 It has many implementations; one of them is `python-Levenshtein <http://www.coli.uni-saarland.de/courses/LT1/2011/slides/Python-Levenshtein.html>`__.

 .. code:: python